Mafnor/Flux/README.md

 ## How does this library work?

-When creating a new flux object, you start out at the first bit index of the buffer from where you can start writing and reading to and from the buffer.
-Whenever you read a value or write a value the bit index shifts by the offset, example being if you write a Float16 value to a flux, the bit index will be equal to 16.
+When you create a new flux object, it starts at the first bit index of the buffer—the point where reading from and writing to the buffer begins.
+Each read or write operation advances the bit index by the size of the value.
+For example, writing a Float16 value moves the bit index forward by 16 bits.

-You can change this index by changing the cursor position.
-You can find more about these methods in the Flux module.
+You can also manually adjust the index by changing the cursor position.
+More details on these methods can be found in the Flux module documentation.
+For practical reference, additional examples are available in the GitHub repository.
-I've also left some examples that are in the github repository that you can look at.

 ---